 Cosigning a Loan

-A cosigner is a person who agrees to be jointly responsible for repaying a loan along with the borrower.
-The cosigner is equally responsible for the debt as long as it is outstanding, unless he or she is formally released from the obligation during repayment.
+A cosigner is a person who agrees to be jointly responsible for repaying a loan with the borrower.
+The cosigner is equally responsible if a loan's debt is outstanding, unless he or she is formally released from the obligation during repayment.

 Benefits of Having a Cosigner

-A creditworthy cosigner often enables a borrower lacking sufficient credit history to qualify for a loan.
+A creditworthy cosigner often enables a borrower without a sufficient credit history to qualify for a loan.
 Also, the addition of a cosigner on a loan may result in better loan terms (e.g., lower interest rate or lower fees).

 Steps to Take Before You Cosign for a Student Loan

-Before you cosign, you should be certain all sources of government and private aid money have been exhausted.
+Before you cosign, you should be certain the borrower has considered all other sources of government and private aid money.
 In addition, you should understand the responsibilities of cosigning a loan.

 - Check with the student to be sure he or she has applied for all federal, state and institution-based financial aid.
-These sources offer grants, scholarships and lower priced loan options that should be fully investigated prior to applying for an alternative or private loan.
+Grant and scholarship aid is always better than student loans.
+Federal student loans may have more favorable terms and conditions for the student borrower than a private loan.

 - If you are the student’s parent, you should consider borrowing a federal PLUS loan.
-PLUS loans are usually priced lower than alternative loans and now offer an in-school deferment while the student is enrolled at least half time.
+PLUS loans may have more competitive interest rates and better terms than private loans.
+PLUS Loans now offer an in-school deferment while the student is enrolled at least half time.
 Click here for additional information on PLUS loans.

 - If you decide to cosign, remember the following: